 Qualified physicians and highly trained nurses are available 24 hours a day, 7 days a week at Glenn Medical Center’s Emergency Department to handle emergency illnesses and injury.
-Physicians at our Level IV Emergency Department are part of the Valley Emergency Physicians group and all nurses are certified in Advance Cardiac Life Support (ACLS).
+Physicians at our Level IV Emergency Department and all nurses are certified in Advance Cardiac Life Support (ACLS).
 Our goal is to provide best practice emergency care with a strong emphasis on compassion.

 What to expect from your visit: